Jardin des Plantes: The Small Labyrinth

 The small garden is placed directly behind the Winter Garden greenhouse.
 Its prominent features are a large oriental plane tree from the Orient, planted by Buffon in 1785, and a Ginkgo biloba, a tree originating in China considered a living fossil, since traces show that these trees existed in the Second Era of living things, as defined by botanists.
 It was planted in 1811.

-In the center of the garden is monument to the botanist Bernardin de Saint-Pierre. the last director of the garden named by the King before the French Revolution, and the creator of the menagerie.
-He is better known in France as the author of a well-known romantic novel, "Paul et Virginie", published in 1788.
+In the center of the garden is a monument to the botanist Bernardin de Saint-Pierre, the last director of the garden named by the King before the French Revolution, and the creator of the menagerie.
+He is better known in France as the author of a well-known romantic novel, Paul et Virginie, published in 1788.